How to Inspire Yourself This Year

 The Collaborative is a thriving community of social good leaders, just like me and just like you.

-As 2016 picks up momentum, my question for you is this—how are you going to fuel your need to adapt and innovate beyond your wildest dreams?
+My question for you is this—how are you going to fuel your need to adapt and innovate beyond your wildest dreams?
 Find me at the Collaborative, and let’s talk.

 Hope to see you in June.